How To Check Your Driving Record (MVR Report Full Guide for 2023 Laws)

 You can help lower your insurance rates by improving your MVR.
 Ways to improve your MVR are:

-• Drive safely to keep from getting any new citations or have any new accidents
+• Drive safely to keep from getting any new citations or having any new accidents

-• Obtain a copy of your MVR and correct any errors contain on the report
+• Obtain a copy of your MVR and correct any errors contained on the report

 • Take a defensive driving class